Procedures

 Real-Time Simulation Drills

-Teams participate in drills that replicate real investigations, complete with distractions and environmental challenges.
-These simulations help ADCs stay proficient and allow handlers to evaluate search efficiency.
+Teams participate in drills that replicate real arson investigations, complete with distractions and environmental challenges.
+These simulations help fire investigation dogs stay proficient and allow handlers to evaluate search efficiency.
 During these drills, handlers provide immediate feedback when a dog correctly identifies a scent, reinforcing the learning process.

 The Future of ADC Methods